Sign up to our mailing list and be the first to know about coming events and important information.

 In order to complete this course, you will also need access to:

-You must be actively practicing as a dental practitioner/ orthodontist for at least 6-12 months during the program to be able to complete the practical and case based assessments that are required.
+A participant must be actively practicing as a Dentist or Orthodontist for at least 6-12 months during the enrolment period of this program; to be able to complete the practical and case-based assessments that are required to achieve the competency.

 This unit describes the performance outcomes, skills and knowledge required to research and apply information about digital orthodontics to own practice.